Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 In order to display progress to the user you should.

 - Query the txid and show the user that the transaction is waiting on Ethereum
-- Once the transaction is included in a block display a 50 block countdown until funds are available on Gravity Bridge
+- Once the transaction is included in a block display a 96 block countdown until funds are available on Gravity Bridge

-If you want to have even more insight into the process on Gravity Bridge you can use [QueryAttestationsRequest](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/module/proto/gravity/v1/query.proto#L217) to observe the inner workings fo the validators confirming the deposit.
-This will not start until after 50 blocks have elapsed and should take only 10-20 seconds start to finish.

-Observing the attestation process is probably not worth it from a UI perspective, but you can if you like.
-The attestation query endpoint may be more useful to observe when a batch has been relayed.
+The `https://info.gravitychain.io:9000/eth_bridge_info` endpoint displays seconds until confirmation for deposit events, you can simply query this info.

 ## Canceling a send from Gravity Bridge To Ethereum

 In order to cancel a MsgSendToEth you must first check if the transaction is in a batch using.

 [QueryPendingSendToEth](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/module/proto/gravity/v1/query.proto#L260).

+Or `https://info.gravitychain.io:9000/gravity_bridge_info` which will display what batches are avaialble, their transactions and the id's of those transactions

 If the MsgSendToEth is in a batch, you must wait for that batch to time out before canceling is possible.
 The batch may also be executed, at which point the tokens are on Ethereum and canceling the operation is not possible.